marmelab/ng-admin/README.md

 * `label(string label)`
 Define the label of the field.
 Defaults to the uppercased field name.

-* `displayed(boolean)`
-Should the field be displayed in the view ?
-Useful when we need to retrieve data for custom field

 * `editable(boolean)`
 Define if the field is editable in the edition form.
 Usefult to display a field without allowing edition (e.g for creation date).